-Swarf is the term given to the steel debris as a result of cutting or piercing a metal sheet or adjacent metal surfaces.
+Swarf is the term given to steel debris resulting from cutting or piercing a metal sheet or adjacent metal surfaces.

 When cutting steel, any swarf remaining on the sheet starts corroding quickly and causes stains.
 These stains are often mistaken for early deterioration of the cladding.